janishutz/libreevent/website/src/setup/setup.md

 With payment methods sorted, you now have to add an event.
 For this, you'll need to create tickets by hitting the plus icon.

 ## TOS
 This is an optional step.
-Here you may add your own terms of services (TOS), next to the ones that are given by myevent itself.
+Here you may add your own terms of services (TOS), next to the ones that are given by libreevent itself.
 Your TOS will be inserted at the top.

 ## Setup complete
 With this, you've completed the setup of the event.
 We now ask you to restart the node application.
 You may do this by stopping the process (if logged in via SSH, press Ctrl + C, if you've got a graphical user interface for setting up the node app, it should be self explanatory) and restarting it as described [here](&/setup/installation#starting).

 **Congratulations!
 You've now successfully set up your event management solution.
 You may now log into the admin panel.
-You can find your admin panel at /admin (example: myevent.janishutz.com/admin, replace myevent.janishutz.com with your own domain).**
+You can find your admin panel at /admin (example: libreevent.janishutz.com/admin, replace libreevent.janishutz.com with your own domain).**

 *You may find documentation on the admin panel [here](&/admin-panel/)*